Nonlinear stability of extremal Reissner-Nordstr\"om black holes in spherical symmetry: Introduction

 \subsection{Acknowledgments}

 The authors would like to thank Mihalis Dafermos for insightful conversations on teleology and dyadicism.
 They would also like to thank John Anderson, Jonathan Luk, Harvey Reall, Igor Rodnianski, Rita Teixeira da~Costa, and Claude Warnick for their interest, helpful discussions, and comments.
-R.U. acknowledges support from the NSF grant DMS-2401966.
+R.U. acknowledges support from the NSF grant DMS-2401966 and a Miller Fellowship.